hapax/hapax.github.io/assets/simple-qm.md

 $$

 Note that $\theta = \theta_2 - \theta_1 = \Delta\theta$ is the
-relative angle between photon and polariser, this suggests a general rule:
+relative angle between photon and polariser, this suggests a general rule (P2), which includes (P2') as a special case:

 ---